-As Council has not yet made a final decision to contribute funding towards a motorsport facility in the District, it is deferring funding proposed in the Ten Year Plan towards such a facility until the 2012/2013 year.
-This deferral will reduce the Shared Facilities Rate by \$1.20 per property from the increase proposed in Year 3 of the Ten Year Plan.
-The reason for the deferral is to reduce the overall rates increase for ratepayers in the 2011/2012 year, and because the timing of the project means the funding, if allocated, is more likely to be required in the 2012/2013 year.
+Council is proposing to defer funding it proposed in the Ten Year Plan towards the provision of a Motorsports facility within the District until the 2012/2013 year.
+This deferral will reduce the Shared Facilities Rate increase by \$1.20 per property from the increase proposed in Year 3 of the Ten Year Plan.
+The reason for the deferral is to reduce the overall rates increase for ratepayers in the 2011/2012 year, and because the timing of the project means the funding is more likely to be required in the 2012/2013 year.